 Which is the accuracy and precision of the microINR?

-You can find the accuracy and precision data of the System in the microINR Chips Instructions for Use (Section: Performance Characteristics)
+You can find the accuracy and precision data of the System in the microINR Chips Instructions for Use (Section: Specific Test Performance Data)

 How is the microINR calibrated?

 Each batch of microINR Chips has been calibrated against a reference batch of human recombinant thromboplastin traced to International Reference Thromboplastin of the World Health Organization.
 These calibration values (ISI and MNPT) are encoded in the printed Datamatrix of each microINR Chip.
 Therefore, every test is automatically and individually calibrated eliminating any risk of human error.